Assatrua/my-tutorials-repo/tutorials/abap-extensibility-cbo-ui-adaptation/abap-extensibility-cbo-ui-adaptation.md

 ## Details
 ### You will learn

-In the preceding tutorials you created a custom business object with a simple data structure and its persistence.
+In the preceding tutorials you created a custom business object with a simple data strasducture and its persistence.
 Afterwards you generated an UI for this business object and exposed it as a Fiori Launchpad application.

 As the generated User Interfaces only lists all fields of a business object node, adapting the UI might be necessary to improve usability of it.